Starting Feb. 7, 2020, 18-year-olds in Alabama could train for a career as a tractor-trailer driver, under one of the state’s newest laws.

 Many potential truck drivers in Alabama were being lost to other industries by the time they reached the age of 21, contended a coalition of business groups that supported this legislation, including the Alabama Retail Association.
 This new law will allow Alabama retailers that rely on trucks to move goods to better compete with surrounding states that do not have the same age restrictions.

 Meanwhile, pending federal legislation and a pilot program announced on the Federal Register would open interstate commercial driving to younger drivers.
 Nationwide, interstate, or cross-country, commercial driver’s licenses are only available to those 21 or older.

 The DRIVE-Safe Act – HR1374 / S569 – would create an apprenticeship program for under-21 drivers to be able to drive commercial vehicles across state lines.
 Alabama U.S. Reps.
 Mike Rogers, Mo Brooks and Bradley Byrne are co-sponsors of the House bill, which has been assigned to the Highways and Transit Subcommittee of the U.S. House Transportation and Infrastructure Committee.

 On May 15, the Federal Motor Carrier Safety Administration published a notice on the Federal Register about a pilot program that would allow non-military 18- to 20-year-olds to drive commercial vehicles engaged in interstate commerce.
-Comments on that program are due July 15.
-The link to the Federal Register notice has information about how to file comments.
+Comments on that program were due July 15.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!